-Best surrogacy agency
+Best surrogacy agency to Find a Surrogate

 Provided the phone call goes well, we will then ask the applicant and her partner to sign an agreement.
 Also, to sign a waiver, proclaiming that while we are helping make the surrogate’s journey easier.
 We are by no means her legal counsel.
 Each surrogate candidate is going to have her own legal counsel who will represent her during the process.

 One of the ways we get to know more about our would-be surrogate is by talking with a minimum of two people who know her very well.
 References usually include the mother of the applicant or a person.
 An applicant has to know the person for five or more years.
 We may also contact a professional reference.
-Our reference can let us know more about the would-be surrogate’s trustworthiness, stability, and responsibility.
+Our reference can let us find more about the would-be surrogate’s trustworthiness, stability, and responsibility.

-We are a supportive surrogacy agency
+We are a Supportive Surrogacy Agency

 Thanks to references, we get to discover things a surrogate applicant may not disclose about herself.
 We look whether she is financially and emotionally stable.
 These people also let us ascertain the kind of support the gestational surrogate is likely to have throughout her journey.

 We have the candidate’s insurance plan reviewed by experts to find out if it can be used for surrogacy.
 We take pride in being one of the few surrogacy agencies in the US.
 Organize and carry out an in-house visit for our surrogacy candidates.
 As we always say, we would never recommend a gestational carrier for a client unless we are 100% comfortable with her carrying our baby.
-During these visits, we get to see the place where the surrogate resides to make sure it is a safe and happy environment.
+During these visits, we get to see the place where the surrogate resides to find out if it is a safe and happy environment.

 Face-to-face meetings with candidates also let us vet her preferences more rigorously.
 We discuss subjects like whether she entirely defers to the intended parents (IPs) concerning termination and her plans, and the type of relationship she intends to have with the intended parents during and after the surrogate journey.

-On average, the screening process takes six to eight weeks from start to finish.
+On average, the surrogate screening process takes six to eight weeks from start to finish.
 During this period, our matching team performs all the tasks we outlined above.
 While maintaining regular contact with the surrogacy candidate to keep her in the loop as we move forward.